HemaDevaSagar35/GenderBiasAnalysis/README.md

 Now following are the codes you have to run to get all the results under this analysis in Step 2.

-Run the ipython notebook named __analysis.ipynb__.
+Run the ipython notebook named __GenderBiasAnalysis/TinyBERT/analysis.ipynb__.
 This ipython notebook is self explanatory and does all the analysis that was presented in the report and presentation slides.

 Gender Bias
 =================